imadmi/Internet_Relay_Chat/README.md

 ## Chapter II: General Rules

-- Your program should not crash under any circumstances and must not quit unexpectedly.
+- tHE program should not crash under any circumstances and must not quit unexpectedly.
 - A Makefile is required, which should compile your source files without relinking.
 - The Makefile should include rules such as `$(NAME)`, `all`, `clean`, `fclean`, and `re`.
 - Compile your code with `c++` and the flags `-Wall -Wextra -Werror`.